vidulum/documentation/docs/getting-started/croeseid-testnet.md

 ### Prepare your machine

-- To run Crypto.org Chain nodes in the testnet, you will need a machine with the following minimum requirements:
+- To run Vidulum Chain nodes in the testnet, you will need a machine with the following minimum requirements:

   - Dual-core, x86_64 architecture processor;
   - 4 GB RAM;
   - 100 GB of storage space.

 ## Step 1.
-Get the Crypto.org Chain testnet binary
+Get the Vidulum Chain testnet binary

 ::: tip Remarks:
 The following is the minimal setup for a **validator node**.